-Losing extra weight and getting regular exercise CAN stop prediabetes from becoming full-blown diabetes.
+Losing extra weight and getting regular exercise will reduce the chance of your prediabetes becoming type 2 diabetes.

 Your body gets energy from the glucose in your blood.
 A hormone called insulin helps the cells in your body use glucose.
 If you have prediabetes, this process does not work as well.
 Glucose builds up in your bloodstream.
-If the levels get high enough, you can develop type 2 diabetes.
+If the levels get high enough, it means you have developed type 2 diabetes.

 Having diabetes increases the risk for certain health problems.
 This is because high glucose levels in the blood can damage the blood vessels and nerves.
 This can lead to heart disease and stroke.
 If you have prediabetes, damage may already be occurring in your blood vessels.